Asad101001/Asad101001/README.md

 ---

 ## 🔭 Currently Working On
-Applying OOP principles in Python for real-world codebases
+Applying OOP principles in Python
-Refactoring earlier projects to improve readability and structure

 ## 👯 Open to Collaborate On
-Python projects that use classes and modules effectively
+Python projects that use modules effectively
 Educational or open-source tools with a clear structure

 ## 🤝 Looking for Help With
-Designing larger Python applications using clean architecture
+Developing larger Python applications
-Understanding how to apply design patterns where they actually make sense

 ## 🌱 Currently Learning
-Abstract classes, inheritance, encapsulation, and composition in Python
-How to structure and organize Python projects beyond a single script
+Abstraction, inheritance, encapsulation and all other core OOP principles

 ## 💬 Ask Me About
 Nothing please, I'm a terrible explainer